 Storm water runoff can have a considerable impact on water quality.
 When it rains, water falls on roadways and flows untreated directly into the Neversink River.
 The cumulative impact of oil, grease, sediment, salt, litter and other unseen pollutants found in road runoff can significantly degrade water quality.
-No piped outfalls or road drainages that convey storm water runoff directly into the Neversink River were inventoried in EBMU16.
+There are no piped outfalls that convey storm water runoff directly into the Neversink River in this management unit.

 Sediment from stream bank and channel erosion pose a potential threat to water quality in the Neversink River.
 Clay and sediment inputs into a stream may increase turbidity and act as a carrier for other pollutants and pathogens.
+There are no documented bank erosion sites in WBMU17.

 Nutrient loading from failing septic systems is another potential source of water pollution.
 Leaking septic systems can contaminate water making it unhealthy for swimming or wading.
-Four structures are located in relatively close proximity to the stream channel in this management unit.
-These homeowners should inspect their septic systems annually to make sure they are functioning properly.
-Each household should be on a regular septic service schedule to prevent over-accumulation of solids in their system.
+Homeowners in this upper portion of the Neversink watershed should inspect their septic systems annually to make sure they are functioning properly.
+Each household should be on a regular septic service schedule to prevent overaccumulation of solids in their system.
 Servicing frequency varies per household and is determined by the following factors: household size, tank size, and presence of a garbage disposal.
 Pumping the septic system out every three to five years is recommended for a three-bedroom house with a 1,000-gallon tank; smaller tanks should be pumped out more often.